 We also work closely with the Family Information Service.
 You can visit their website to get more information about activities for children under 8 years of age, and for support available to families.

 Where can you find us?

 You can visit your local Young Hackney centre to get involved in activities, or get support if you need it.
-There are five centres in the borough, you can find information about each centre by clicking on these links:
+There are five centres in the borough, and two adventure playgrounds.
+You can find information about each centre by clicking on these links: